Ways to Deal With Feeling Overwhelmed

 A diverse background — Exposure to other cultures, languages, customs and traditions far outweighed many other traditional factors such as what college you attended when it came to someone’s success.

 Raw processing power — At the end of the day, how sharp you are still matters.
 Being able to quickly process information and conscientiously apply it is key to anyone’s success.
 These two aspects of someone’s baseline attributes are an indication of his or her raw potential.
+With the advent of AI, knowing how to use it is paramount for today’s candidates.

 Professional presence — Today, companies expect you to have a professional profile online that exemplifies your professional brand.
 Most recruiters are looking for passive candidates.
-That is, people who aren’t actively looking for a job but keep their professional backgrounds updated on sites such as LinkedIn or Vizify.
+That is, people who aren’t actively looking for a job but keep their professional backgrounds updated on sites such as LinkedIn.
 Through research on these sites, recruiters are able to see people’s background details and more — what their interests are, examples of their presentation skills, lines of code they’ve written, software they helped design, their strengths and behavioral styles, etc.

-Your challenge this week is to consider your presence in the digital world regarding your personal brand.
+Consider your presence in the digital world regarding your personal brand.
 Do you have an old resume that is outdated?
 Do you have a LinkedIn profile?
 Maybe you use other forms of electronic media to let the world know who you are and what you’ve done.
 Whatever it is, make sure it’s updated and that it addresses the kinds of things that recruiters are looking for in today’s world.

 If you’re looking for good candidates, using the old method of poring over stacks of resumes, either on paper or online probably won’t get you great results.
 Try researching candidates’ backgrounds on the Internet and finding better ways of screening applicants.
 Work out a set of good behavioral interview questions that you can use to find out more about who your candidates really are and how they act on the job.
 Investigate companies such as Knack and others that are using games to find out more about how candidates problem solve, think creatively and take initiative.